2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Day 7: Time for the real animal deal

-In Moremi, we would stay for two nights.
-Camping in the wild between the animals.
+In Moremi, we would stay two nights, camping in the wild among the animals.
 On the road to the campsite, we already encountered plenty of animals.

 • Yellow-Billed Hornbill